UWDIRECT/UWDIRECT.github.io/software.md

 3. Type ipython notebook in the terminal to start the notebook
 - $ jupyter notebook

-If everything has worked correctly, it should automatically launch your default browser
+If everything has worked correctly, it should automatically launch your default browser.

 ## Text editor
 Windows users will install the basic ```nano``` editor.
 After a few classes, you may